TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 * Reboot the computer
 * Select the flash drive as the bootable device instead of the hard drive

-For example, on a Dell computer you will need to plug in the USB drive, reboot the computer and press the F12 key when the computer is first booting up to bring up the boot menu.
-From here you can select your USB drive and boot from that.
+For example, on a Dell computer you would need to plug in the USB drive, reboot the computer and press the F12 key when the computer is first booting up.
+This brings up the boot menu.
+From there you can select your USB drive to boot from.
 Your computer may not be the same, so google will be your friend in trying to figure it out.

 #### Step 3.1: Installing Ubuntu

 If you would like to play with the version of Ubuntu you installed on the flash drive, click 'try me' instead of 'install'.
-When you have found a flavor of Ubuntu you like, continue to the next step.
+When you have found a flavor of Ubuntu you like, click 'Install' and continue to the next step.

 The installation of Ubuntu is where the real changes start happening to your computer.
-The default settings are mostly perfect, but be sure to "__Install Ubuntu alongside Windows__" and change is the allocated disk space allowed for Linux.
-30 GB or more if you can.
+The default settings are mostly perfect, but be sure to "__Install Ubuntu alongside Windows__" and change is the allocated disk space allowed for Linux to 30 GB (or more if you can).

 For step by step instructions please follow this [installation guide](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0) from the creators of Ubuntu.

 </details>

 <details markdown="block">
-<summary class="dropDown-header">Windows 10 Windows Subsystem for Linux
+<summary class="dropDown-header">Windows 10 WSL (Not Recommended)
 </summary>

 Microsoft has recently made a shift to embrace open source and support developers.
 One of the biggest things they did with Windows 10 was introduce the Windows Subsystem for Linux (WSL) which is a linux command line within Windows.
 Of course there are a couple minor adjustments you need to make, but once you have it up and running, you can essentially follow the Ubuntu instructions.